software-architecture-guild/katas-2025/README.md

 #### Appeal Workflow

 #### 1. **Appeal Submission**
-   - **Candidate** receives graded results and feedback, decides to Appeal.
+   - **Candidate** receives graded results and feedback and decides to appeal.
    - **Candidate** fills out an Appeal form via the **Candidate Testing UI**
    - Appeal form is stored for later review by **Appeals APP**